cea-hpc/clustershell/doc/sphinx/install.rst

 ============

 ClusterShell is distributed in several packages.
 On RedHat-like OS, we recommend to use the RPM package (.rpm) distribution.

-As a system software for cluster, ClusterShell is primarily made for system-wide installation.
-However, changes have been made so that's it is now easy to install it without root access (see :ref:`install-pip-user`).
+As a system software for cluster, ClusterShell is primarily made for system-wide installation to be used by system administrators.
+However, changes have been made so that it's now easy to install it without root access (see :ref:`install-pip-user`).

 Requirements
 ------------

-ClusterShell |version| should work with any Unix [#]_ operating systems which provides Python 2.4 to 2.7 (not Python 3.x validated) and OpenSSH or any compatible Secure Shell clients.
+ClusterShell should work with any Unix [#]_ operating systems which provides Python 2.6 or 2.7 and OpenSSH or any compatible Secure Shell clients.

-Furthermore, ClusterShell's engine has been optimized when the ``poll()`` syscall is available or even better, when the ``epoll_wait()`` syscall (since Linux 2.6) is available.
+Furthermore, ClusterShell's engine has been optimized when the ``poll()`` syscall is available or even better, when the ``epoll_wait()`` syscall is available (Linux only).

-For instance, ClusterShell |version| is known to work on the following operating systems:
+For instance, ClusterShell is known to work on the following operating systems:

-* GNU/Linux RedHat EL5 or CentOS 5.x (Python 2.4), EL6 (Python 2.6) and EL7
+* GNU/Linux RHEL or CentOS 6 (Python 2.6)
-  (Python 2.7)
+* GNU/Linux RHEL or CentOS 7 (Python 2.7)
-* GNU/Linux Fedora 22 to 24 (Python 2.6 - 2.7),
+* GNU/Linux Fedora 22 to 26 (Python 2.6 or 2.7)
-* GNU/Linux Debian (wheezy and above)
+* GNU/Linux Debian wheezy and above (Python 2.7)
-* Mac OS X 10.5.8 or more
+* Mac OS X 10.8+ (Python 2.6 or 2.7)

 Distribution
 ------------